Parsa2820/mobile-homework-1/README.md

 There is also a `CourseActivity` which is used for showing the details of a course when a course is clicked in `CoursesFragment` or `AgendaFragment`.
 This activity has two buttons for adding and removing a course from the agenda.

+Agenda data is stored in SQLite database and persists between application launches.

 ## Screenshots
 . | . | .